Buy the Books

-The Waterloo novel, A BATTLE LOST AND WON, is now out, following THE DAWN'S EARLY LIGHT, which featured the poorly-documented but fascinating WAR OF 1812.
+The Waterloo novel, A BATTLE LOST AND WON (9) followed THE DAWN'S EARLY LIGHT (8), which featured the poorly-documented but fascinating WAR OF 1812.
 This tale included the burning of Washington, Canada saved, disaster for the British at New Orleans!
 Like each title in the series, these books were published to mark the bicentenary of the events they portray.
 TAKE, BURN OR DESTROY breaks this pattern, dealing with events on three continents, 1805-7.

 2008 marked the 200th anniversary of the beginning of the Peninsular War, a bitter six-year conflict which Napoleon described as "The Spanish Ulcer".
 2008 also saw the appearance of the first Ties of Blood novel, ALONE WITH GLORY, featuring the great drama of the Corunna campaign.